 - Engineers and scientists interested in design, economics, validation optimization and scale-up of biochemical product recovery;

 - Protein biochemists and chemists involved in design and optimization of biologics recovery processes;

 - Entrepreneurs, attorneys, and business leaders seeking an overview and insight into biochemical manufacturing.

-- Process design: The first steps
+- Process design: The first steps in downstream processing

 - Biochemical Processing: Overview

-- Virus clearance in downstream process of cell culture-based therapeutics
+- Virus clearance in cell culture-based therapeutics

 - Quality: Beyond pass or fail